analogdevicesinc/VSCode-Maxim/readme.md

 * The Makefile looks for source files _only_ in the `\src` directory.
 If you would like to use additional source directories, add them with `VPATH += yoursourcedirectory`
 * The Makefile looks for header files _only_ in the `\src` directory.
 If you would like to use additional include directories, add them with `IPATH += yourincludedirectory`

-### Configuring Include Paths for Intellisense
-* VS Code needs all include paths to be specified in order for the Intellisense engine to work properly.
-* Include paths for intellisense are added via the `.vscode > c_cpp_properties.json` file.
-Additional entries can be made in the `configurations > includePath` list.
-The `\src` directory and include paths for Maxim's peripheral drivers are set up by default.

 ### Compiler Flags
 * Compiler flags can be added/changed via the `PROJ_CFLAGS` variable.
 * Add a new flag to be passed to the compiler with `PROJ_CFLAGS += -yourflag`.
 Flags are passed in the order that they are added to the `PROJ_CFLAGS` variable.